alfonso-torres/eng84_IaC_Ansible/README.md

 With ansible (powerful tool) you can do both (configuration and orchestration), but we will use ansiblle only for configuration management, and for orchestration we will use terraform.

+### Who is using it?

+- Cisco
+- Hennge
+- DLT
+- EA Sports
+- NASA
+- TWITTER
+- Udemy
+- Revolut
+- Alibaba Travels
+- etc

+There are 1447 companies reportedly use Ansible in their tech stacks.

 ### Ansible

 ![ANSIBLE_1](./ansible.png)